Import via the import function

 Step 2: Adjust the import format

-A choice must be made between importing via the identification code or the characteristics of columns B to F. If an identification code is used, then these must be specified for the meters in the system.
+A choice must be made between importing via the identification code, or the characteristics of columns B to F. If an identification code is used, then these must be specified for the meters in the system.
 These values can then be found in column A. At that time, columns B to F can be deleted.
-However, if work is being done without a code, column A must be removed.
+However, if it is being done without a code, column A must be removed.

 Step 3: Insert the data to be imported